legal resources necessary to hold negligent facilities accountable.

 Georgia Nursing Home Abuse & Neglect Lawyers

 Despite the existence of state and federal laws establishing minimum standards for nursing care, nursing homes in Georgia have been shown to have a significant problem with neglect and safety issues.
-The federal Centers for Medicare and Medicaid Services found that of the 364 nursing homes operating in the state, 141 (39 percent) provided their residents substandard care that was below the national average.
+The federal Centers for Medicare and Medicaid Services found that of the 364 nursing homes operating in the state, 141 (39 percent) provided their resident's substandard care that was below the national average.

-In addition, statistics reported in a University of California-San Francisco research study indicated that 41 percent of all Georgia nursing homes had deficiencies in quality of care, and 39 percent had an unsafe environment putting residents at risk for accidents.
+In addition, statistics reported in a University of California-San Francisco research study indicated that 41 percent of all Georgia nursing homes had deficiencies in the quality of care, and 39 percent had an unsafe environment putting residents at risk for accidents.

 The state of nursing home care in Georgia clearly demands the intervention of nursing home abuse and neglect attorneys.
 You must take action if you witness your loved one being abused or suspect abuse in a Georgia nursing home.
-Call a Georgia nursing home attorney to get help in investigating your concerns of abuse or neglect today.
+Call a Georgia nursing home abuse attorney to get help in investigating your concerns of abuse or neglect today

 The public generally assumes that nursing home facilities provide the care that adult children are unable to provide their aging parents due to work obligations, financial challenges, or other reasons.
 It seems incomprehensible that caregivers at a nursing home could ever engage in abuse or neglect of an elderly resident.
-Tragically, there is a serious hidden abuse problem that has existed in many nursing care facilities throughout Georgia and the rest of the U.S. for years.

 While the exact incidence of nursing home abuse and neglect remains unknown, experts believe it to be quite pervasive.
 NCEA and the Centers for Disease Control have concluded that due to challenges involved in gathering accurate data and deficiencies with state reporting, the vast majority of abuse likely goes unreported.

 - Bill of Rights for Residents of Long-Term Care Facilities (Ga.
 Code Ann. §31-8-100 (2015)) is part of the Care and Protection of Indigent and Elderly Patients chapter of the state health code.
 It enumerates over 20 specific rights that must be granted to nursing home residents, including many of the same rights contained in the federal Nursing Home Reform Act.
-It also requires facilities to furnish residents with a copy of their rights upon admission and post notices about the bill of rights in conspicuous locations.
+It also requires facilities to furnish residents with a copy of their rights upon admission and post notices about the bill of rights in public locations.

 - The Disabled Adults and Elder Persons Protection Act (Ga.
 Code Ann. §§30-5-1-10) defines abuse as the willful infliction of physical pain or injury, mental anguish, unreasonable confinement, or deprivation of essential services to nursing home residents.
-When it is believed that a nursing home resident is or may be the victim of abuse, medical staff and caregivers employed by a facility are obligated to report such abuse or signs of abuse to authorities, as are emergency medical personnel, coroners, therapists, employees of social service agencies, and even clergy members.
+When it is believed that a nursing home resident is or may be the victim of abuse, medical staff, and caregivers employed by a facility are obligated to report such abuse or signs of abuse to authorities, as are emergency medical personnel, coroners, therapists, employees of social service agencies, and even clergy members.

 The Georgia Department of Community Health regulates nursing homes and other long-term care facilities and also issues rules and regulations that protect residents.
 Family members, friends, loved ones, or any other person who suspects that a resident is being abused, neglected, or exploited can report their concerns to the department.
 The victim may qualify for emergency services from a state adult protection agency.